Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Introduction

 \textbf{Example-based transformation (\toolba):} Prior work shows that many build conflicts are caused by mismatches between revised or removed \emph{def} (short for ``definition''), and newly introduced \emph{use} of the same program entities (e.g., classes and methods)~\cite{Shen2022,da2022build}.
 Inspired by this insight, \toolba identifies the \emph{def}-change responsible for each reported conflict, locates the owner branch, and mines that branch for any exemplar edit applied to adjust corresponding \emph{use}s.
 It then infers a program transformation pattern from that edit.
 For each \emph{use}-addition responsible for the reported conflict, \toolba tentatively establishes context matching between the pattern and code in $A_m$.
 If a full or partial match is found, \toolba customizes and applies the entire or partial pattern for conflict resolution.

-\textbf{Rule-based transformation (\toolbb):} Prior studies reveal patterns frequently applied to resolve certain kinds of build conflicts~\cite{Shen2022,da2022build}.
+\textbf{Rule-based transformation (\toolbb):} Prior studies reveal patterns frequently applied to resolve certain kinds of build conflicts~\cite{Wuensche2020,Sung2020}.
 Following those studies, we defined and implemented 16 resolution rules/patterns in \toolbb.
 Given a conflict, \toolbb searches its rule set for an applicable rule; when a rule is found, \toolbb customizes that rule for edit application.

-To evaluate the tool effectiveness, we applied \toolb to \totalcon real-world build conflicts in 30 open-source projects. \toolb correctly resolved \totalResolved conflicts. \toolba and \toolbb separately generated resolutions for 28 and 51 conflicts; 21 and 29 of those resolutions separately match developers' resolutions recorded in version history.
+To evaluate the tool effectiveness, we applied \toolb to \totalcon real-world build conflicts in 30 open-source projects. \toolb correctly resolved \totalResolved conflicts. \toolba and \toolbb separately generated resolutions for 28 and 51 conflicts; 21 and 20 of those resolutions separately match developers' resolutions recorded in version history.
 All these numbers demonstrate \toolb's effectiveness in handling conflicts.
 To sum up, we made the following contributions:

-\begin{itemize} \item We created \toolb, a new static analysis-based resolver of build conflicts, to novelly combine example-based transformation with rule-based transformation.
-Unlike prior work, \toolb does not adopt compilers to detect conflicts. \item We explored \toolba, an advanced example-based approach of conflict resolution.
+\begin{itemize} \item We created \toolb, a new static analysis-based resolver of build conflicts, to novelly combine example-based transformation with rule-based transformation. \item We explored \toolba, an advanced example-based approach of conflict resolution.
 Different from existing tools, it applies program dependency analysis to derive resolution patterns from exemplar edits, establishes context matching for partial/full pattern customization as well as application, and ranks candidate resolutions to suggest the best one. \item We explored \toolbb, a rule-based approach to resolve frequently occurred conflicts in 16 conventional ways.
-No prior work implements such an approach. \item We systematically evaluated \toolb with a dataset of \totalcon conflicts that span 21 types, and observed novel phenomena. \end{itemize}
+No prior work implements such an approach. \item We systematically evaluated \toolb with a dataset of \totalcon conflicts that span 21 types, and observed novel phenomena. \end{itemize} At \url{https://github.com/shadabtowqir/BuCoR}, we open-sourced our program and data.